Estate Planning and Administration Attorneys Serving, Baltimore, Annapolis & Washington, D.C.

 An estate plan consists of legal documents that direct the disposition of your personal property and assets at the time of your death.
 By creating an estate plan, you can rest assured that your wishes regarding your property will be carried out.

-From individuals with modest means to the very wealthy, Henderson Law, LLC’s team can work with you to craft a plan that preserves your assets and makes the most of them in the future.
+From individuals with modest means to the very wealthy, Henderson Law’s team can work with you to craft a plan that preserves your assets and makes the most of them in the future.
 Our attorneys will meet with you to offer an analysis of the appropriate estate plan, whether that involves the preparation of a relatively simple Will, power of attorney, and advanced medical directive, or more complex plans.
 With the proper estate plan an individual can provide for his or her health care and property management needs in the event of incapacity, control the disposition of his or her assets upon death, facilitate estate and trust administration, and minimize transfer taxes.

 Below are some frequently asked questions that may assist you as you consider undertaking the estate planning process.